-14.5 Exchange Trades and China Connect Securities Trades settled on a net basis under the CNS System are not ear-marked in the trading or clearing systems as being house trades or client trades.
+Exchange Trades and China Connect Securities Trades settled on a net basis under the CNS System are not ear-marked in the trading or clearing systems as being house trades or client trades.
 CPs and ChinaClear are liable to HKSCC as principal, and not as agent.
-HKSCC provides each CP or ChinaClear with one stock clearing account for the settlement of Exchange Trades and China Connect Securities Trades, and one collateral account in CCMS for recording and managing Marks, Margin, Mainland Settlement Deposit, Mainland Security Deposit and other collateral collected.
+HKSCC provides each CP with one stock clearing account for the settlement of Exchange Trades and China Connect Securities Trades, and one collateral account in CCMS for recording and managing Marks, Margin, Mainland Settlement Deposit, Mainland Security Deposit and other collateral collected, while ChinaClear are provided

-- 14.6 The SFO requires CPs to identify each trade as being a house or client trade and whether it was executed as principal or agent and this information is recorded in contract notes provided to the clients and maintained as part of the CP's records. - 14.7 To facilitate CCASS Participants to separately identify and handle their proprietary and clients' securities holdings, HKSCC provides multiple stock segregated accounts to CCASS Participants for holding of clients' securities.
+- with two stock clearing accounts and two collateral accounts for Shanghai Connect and Shenzhen Connect. - 14.6 The SFO requires CPs to identify each trade as being a house or client trade and whether it was executed as principal or agent and this information is recorded in contract notes provided to the clients and maintained as part of the CP's records. - To facilitate CCASS Participants to separately identify and handle their proprietary and clients' securities holdings, HKSCC provides multiple stock segregated accounts to CCASS Participants for holding of clients' securities.
 CCASS Participants can hold clients' securities on an omnibus basis or provide a stock segregated account to one or more specific clients.
 HKSCC also provides a "stock segregated account with statement" service, whereby HKSCC sends copies of the account movements and statements to a third party such as a client as instructed by the CCASS Participant.
 HKSCC also admits individuals and corporate investors as IPs, to allow them to safe keep their beneficially owned securities holdings in CCASS directly.
-HKSCC provides one stock account to ChinaClear to hold Mainland investors' SEHK Securities in omnibus basis.
+HKSCC provides one stock account to ChinaClear for each of Shanghai Connect and Shenzhen Connect to separately hold Mainland investors' SEHK Securities in omnibus basis.
 HKSCC does not have a proprietary interest in securities deposited in the stock segregated accounts.